HariSekhon/DevOps-Bash-tools/README.md

 [![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20OS%20X-blue.svg)](https://github.com/harisekhon/bash-tools#hari-sekhon---bash-tools)
 [![DockerHub](https://img.shields.io/badge/docker-available-blue.svg)](https://hub.docker.com/r/harisekhon/centos-github/)

-100+ Shell Scripts, Advanced Bashrc & Utility Code Library used by all my other [GitHub repos](https://github.com/harisekhon).
+100+ Shell Scripts, Advanced Bash environment & Utility Code Library used by all my other [GitHub repos](https://github.com/harisekhon) CI builds.

+Contains:

+- Systems Administation scripts - scripts to make systems administration faster and easier for common tasks, including wrappers to common commands that auto-populate required switches
+- Scripts for CI builds across all my other repos, forming a drop-in framework containing many common checks
+- Bash environment enhancements - advanced `.bashrc` + `.bash.d/*.sh`, advanced configuration files for common tools like [vim](https://www.vim.org/), [screen](https://www.gnu.org/software/screen/), [tmux](https://github.com/tmux/tmux/wiki), installs the best sysadmin packages like those above plus [AWS CLI](https://aws.amazon.com/cli/), [jq](https://stedolan.github.io/jq/) and many others, adds dynamic [git](https://git-scm.com/) and shell behaviour enhancements, colouring, functions, aliases and automatic pathing of many common installation locations for many major languages like Python, Perl, Ruby, NodeJS...
+- Utility library to be used from other scripts.
+A lot of the scripts in this repo and all my other repos source things from here, from the 2 libraries - `.bash.d` the interactive library (huge) and `lib` the scripting library.

 For more advanced Systems Administration scripts in other languages, see the repos listed at the bottom of the page.